oneconvergence/dkube-examples/image_cloudevents/README.md

  This example trains a model to identify pneumonia from chest x-rays.
 The model is then deployed and used as the basis for monitoring with synthetic live data to demonstrate the DKube monitor capability.

 - This example only supports predict dataset sources as **CloudEvents**.
-- This example also supports model deployment with a Full DKube cluster(serving cluster) and model monitoring on either the same cluster or a seperate minimal DKube cluster(monitoring cluster).
+- This example also supports model deployment with a full DKube cluster(serving cluster) and model monitoring on either the same cluster or a seperate minimal DKube cluster(monitoring cluster).
   - Serving cluster: Where production deployment will be running
   - Monitoring cluster: Where model monitor will be running
   - **Note**: The serving and monitoring cluster can be same, but in that case the setup has to be a single full Dkube setup